joel-tuberosa/ELIE/README.rst

         }, …
     ]

-You can convert a dataset in tabular format, for instance, a TSV file with two columns containing respectively the ID and the text of each transcript, into this JSON format using the script make_labels.py.
+You can convert a dataset in tabular format, for instance, a TSV file with two columns containing respectively the ID and the text of each transcript, into this JSON format using the script make_labels.

 **Collecting Events**